GET A QUOTE

 Rest assured that if you’ve placed a campaign sign within the right of way or if it’s posing a traffic hazard, Texas DOT will kindly remove it for you without notice and may even charge the campaign for the removal.

 Many of the laws pertaining to political signs vary from state to state or city/county to the next.
 One thing is clear, though.
-Removing signs on your own is illegal as it is viewed as hampering someone else’s first amendment rights.
+Removing someone else’s campaign sign is not a First Amendment question, because the First Amendment restricts government action rather than what private individuals do to each other.
+It is a property question: taking a sign can be theft under Texas Penal Code Section 31.03, and damaging one can be criminal mischief under Section 28.03.
 If you do find a campaign sign in an illegal spot, don’t remove it yourself as removing campaign signs is illegal.
 Instead, notify your local police of the infraction and let them handle it.

 Contact Houston sign today to request a quote on your custom campaign sign and confidently place your Houston yard signs where you know they’re allowed.